sang-ha/kokoro-epub/README.md

 **This tool is intended for use with non-DRM, legally acquired eBooks only.** <br>
 The authors are not responsible for any misuse of this software or any resulting legal consequences. <br>

-Convert EPUB to audiobook (MP3 or M4B) using Python.
+Converts EPUB to audiobook (MP3 or M4B (chapter markers)) using python.

 <img src='public/20250828.png' width='400'>